SoCXin/doc/docs/MIPS/ESP32.rst

 * ``>0.1.0,!=0.2.0,<0.3.0``: any version greater than ``0.1.0``, not equal to ``0.2.0`` and less than ``0.3.0``

-Other forms are the same as for the  :ref:`cmd_platform_install` command.
+Other forms are the same as for the  :ref:`wch` command.

 Examples: